Mono-to-multilayer transition in growing bacterial colonies

-Such a transition from mono to multilayered structure has recently drawn significant attention in the biophysical literature, being a universal step in biofilm formation, as well as a process where mechanical forces are likely to play a leading role.
-Grant {\em et al}. \cite{Grant:2014} explored the effect of substrate elasticity in {\em E. coli} colonies confined between glass and agarose and found that this affects the size of the colony at the onset.
-In this respect, the mono-to-multilayer transition shares some similarity with the buckling instability of an elastic plate subject to lateral pressure (see e.g. Ref. \cite{Timoshenko:1961}).
+Transitions from mono- to multilayered structures have recently drawn significant attention in the biophysical literature, being a universal step toward the formation of multicellular biofilm structures, as well as a process where mechanical forces are likely to play a leading role.
+Grant {\em et al.} \cite{Grant:2014} investigated the mono- to multilayer transition in {\em E. coli} colonies confined between glass and agarose and found that the size of the colony at onset is affected by the substrate stiffness and friction.
 More recently, Beroz {\em et al}. \cite{Beroz:2018} demonstrated that, in {\em V. cholerae} biofilms, escape to the third dimension is mediated by a {\em verticalization} of the longer cells.
-Similar mechanisms are also found in confluent monolayers of eukaryotic cells \cite{Marinari:2012,Fernandez-Gonzalez:2012,Eisenhoffer:2012,Eisenhoffer:2013,Guillot:2013,Slattum:2014, Kocgozlu:2016,Ambrosini:2017,Saw:2017,Ohsawa:2018} and are believed to regulate cell extrusion and apoptosis.
+Similar mechanisms are also found in confluent monolayers of eukaryotic cells \cite{Marinari:2012,Eisenhoffer:2012,Guillot:2013,Kocgozlu:2016,Saw:2017} and are believed to regulate cell extrusion and apoptosis.

-These works have greatly contributed to shed light on the problem, however, a general understanding of the physical mechanisms underpinning the mono-to-multilayer transition is still lacking, with questions far outnumbering the answers so far: {\em 1)} Does the instability result from collective or local effects? {\em 2)} Is there a well defined critical size, stress, and time at which extrusion is first triggered? {\em 3)} To what extent do the mechanical properties of the cells and the substrate mediate extrusion? {\em 4)} Is the mono-to-multilayer transition a deterministic process, or does it result from an interplay of deterministic and stochastic effects?
+Despite these works having greatly contributed to shed light on the nature of the transition, some aspects are still debated \cite{Allen:2019}.
+Is there a well defined critical size, stress, and time at which extrusion is first triggered?
+Is the mono- to multilayer transition a deterministic process, or does it result from an interplay of deterministic and stochastic effects?
+To what extent can this process be likened to a nonequlibrium phase transition?